Work permits for employees in Switzerland: A complete guide for employers [2024]

 What documents are required to apply for a Swiss work permit?

-While the exact documents may differ from canton to canton, here’s an example of the documents necessary to apply for a Swiss work permit in Canton Zurich:
+While the exact documents may differ from canton to canton, here’s a general example of the documents necessary to apply for a Swiss work permit:

-• The employer’s information, such as the company name and mailing address in Switzerland, the contact information of someone at the company (like the director or the employee’s manager), the job title and description, whether the individual is already employed by the company or not, and the cantonal seat of the employer.
+- The employer’s information, such as the company name and mailing address in Switzerland, the contact information of someone at the company (like the director or the employee’s manager), the job title and description, and the cantonal seat of the employer.

-• Other documents, including justification for the application (remember, you need to demonstrate there is an economic need to hire this person), a copy of the official employment contract, a copy of the foreign worker’s CV, proof the job exists (there’s a form you can download called “confirmation of posting” form), copies of the worker’s certificates/diplomas, and copies of their passport and your (the employer’s) ID card/passport.
+- Other documents, including justification for the application (remember, you need to demonstrate there is an economic need to hire this person), a copy of the official employment contract, a copy of the foreign worker’s CV, proof the job exists, copies of the worker’s certificates/diplomas, and copies of their passport and your (the employer’s) ID card/passport.

 Make sure you check with your individual canton before you start the application process.